CaravanaCloud/cloud-janitor/README.md

 **Resource Filtering & Resolution**
 Only the matched resources, and their dependents, are affected.

+**Multi-region, Multi-account and Multi-cloud**
+Cloud janitor will use your configured cloud credentials an any extra configuration to repeat actions across different contexts, such as cleaning up multiple cloud accounts.

 **Logs & Reporting**
 Keep a record of invocations and their results for queries, visualization and audits.